John Ella: Early life

 Ella was born Leicester 19 December 1802, baptism at St. Martins, now Leicester Cathedral, his parents buried there.
 He was intended by his father, Richard Ella, for the law; but in 1819 he was taught the violin by M. Fémy.
 On 18 January 1821 he made his first appearance as a professional musician in the orchestra of Drury Lane Theatre.
 In the following year he was promoted to the band of the King's Theatre.

 In 1826, on the completion of his musical education under Thomas Attwood, and subsequently under François-Joseph Fétis in Paris, that he took his place as a member of major orchestras of London, such as the Philharmonic and the Ancient Concerts.
 The Saltoun Club of Instrumentalists and the Società Lirica were perhaps founded by him as early as this period of his life.
 They were intended for the practice and performance of unfamiliar operatic music.
 He played in the orchestra on the occasion of Carl Maria von Weber's funeral, 21 June 1826.
 Around this time he was appointed to a subordinate post at the Royal Academy of Music, and became musical editor of the Athenæum and other papers.
+Ella was reviewer at The Morning Post between 1826 and 1842.